HIPS/maxwells-daemon/README.md

 * Is there any way to estimate the actual entropy without paying a penalty that's exponential in the gap between the actual entropy and the theoretical minimum entropy?

+# Feb 13

+Polling the group, the variational interpretation of early stopping seems the most popular.
+Let's do some experiments and see how it looks in practice.

 # Feb 10